help the pollinators

 Fall

-• Soil: start with bare soil in an area that has plenty of ability to grow DOWN, milkweed has a long and strong tap root.
+- Soil: start with bare soil in an area that has plenty of ability to grow DOWN, milkweed has a long and strong tap root.
 Remove any other growth and rake or rototill the area

-• Spread Seeds: spread one by one to ensure you aren’t overcrowding, or scatter them by the handful and when spring comes you can thin out your weaker seedlings
+- Spread Seeds: spread one by one to ensure you arenβt overcrowding, or scatter them by the handful and when spring comes you can thin out your weaker seedlings

-• Compact soil: Without covering your seeds, stomp all over the dirt to compact them into the ground
+- Compact soil: Without covering your seeds, stomp all over the dirt to compact them into the ground

-• Water: give the whole area a good water and wait for spring!
+- Water: give the whole area a good water and wait for spring!

 Spring

-• Cold Stratify: Milkweed generally benefits from cold stratification if you are going sow your seeds in spring.
+- Cold Stratify: Milkweed generally benefits from cold stratification if you are going sow your seeds in spring.
 Wrap them in a moist paper towel, put them in a ziplock bag and store them in the fridge for 30 days

-• Start in Seed Pods: most local garden stores have a ton of affordable options to get your seeds started.
+- Start in Seed Pods: most local garden stores have a ton of affordable options to get your seeds started.
 We used this last year with great results!
 If you would rather use something like an egg carton, look for soil designed specifically to start seeds.

-• Plant: If you planted in seed pods, transfer the whole pod into the ground after the threat of frost has passed.
+- Plant: If you planted in seed pods, transfer the whole pod into the ground after the threat of frost has passed.
 Milkweed has a very long and strong tap root that will break right through and prefers to establish this root early (not being transferred and re-transferred).
 Even if most of the leaves fall off after transfer, give it time, after the shock has passed they will most likely grow back!

-• Where to plant: Milkweed in general loves full sun and Swamp Milkweed (as the name implies) likes it a little more moist than other varieties, so keep it watered a bit more than others!
+- Where to plant: Milkweed in general loves full sun and Swamp Milkweed (as the name implies) likes it a little more moist than other varieties, so keep it watered a bit more than others!

 Building a Colorado Pollinator Garden

-• Milkweed may seem like a strange thing to champion, but for Monarch butterflies it means survival… it is the only plant on which they will lay eggs and caterpillars will feed on.
-Milkweed used to flourish on our rolling plains, but has been decimated in recent years by modernizations in farming and the use of herbicides, urbanization and, well, probably the fact that it carries β€œweed” in its name.
+Milkweed may seem like a strange thing to champion, but for Monarch butterflies it means survivalβ¦ it is the only plant on which they will lay eggs and caterpillars will feed on.
+Milkweed used to flourish on our rolling plains, but has been decimated in recent years by modernizations in farming and the use of herbicides, urbanization and, well, probably the fact that it carries βweedβ in its name.
+With the depletion of milkweed, we have seen a dramatic decrease in monarch populations reaching their migratory wintering grounds.
+Monarchs are migratory so if food runs out in one place in their path, scarcity quickly thins populations.
+One of the easiest ways to help is by rebuilding their homes and keeping your garden free from insecticides and pesticides.
+Milkweed is easy to grow and each seed packet has enough to create a mini milkweed jungle of your own.

-Swamp Milkweed - narrow leaves, abundant pink flowers.
+Types of Milkweed Native to Colorado Swamp Milkweed - narrow leaves, abundant pink flowers.
 As the name implies, prefers a bit more water

 Butterfly Weed - tiny leaves, bright orange flowers that bloom late into the season

-Black Swallowtails: Parsley, Dill, Fennel & Carrot (two-tailed) Choke cherry, Green Ash
+Showy Milkweed - huge broad leaves with round clusters of star-shaped flowersCreating Habitats for other Butterflies Black Swallowtails: Parsley, Dill, Fennel & Carrot (two-tailed) Choke cherry, Green Ash

 Variegated Fritillary: Pansies, Zinnia, Violets